“Apple’s watch could be as revolutionary as the first clocks” - Nicholas Carr, Time Magazine

 I’ve seen a lot of contentious comments about Apple’s sleep tracking.
 Many people find the lack of detailed sleep metrics disappointing.
 I believe there’s a disconnect between what people expect, and how Apple has approached and decided to tackle sleep.

 Over the last half-decade, we’ve seen an explosion of devices that can track sleep, some providing more information than others.
-The Biostrap and Oura for example can provide “readiness” or “recovery” scores to users each morning, with detailed graphs showing stages of their sleep.
+The Biostrap (discount code 10FERGUS saves 10%) and Oura for example can provide “readiness” or “recovery” scores to users each morning, with detailed graphs showing stages of their sleep.

 Biostrap users can see each data point that was captured overnight.
 Apple has gone in a completely different direction in its approach to sleep, and it shows in how sleep is tracked.